pesobreiro/getting_cleaning-data-course-project/README.md

 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Data set files
-The dataset includes the following files:
+70% of the data was used for training data and 30% for test data The dataset includes the following files:
 - 'features_info.txt': Shows information about the variables used on the feature vector.
 - 'features.txt': List of all features.